Tooblippe/pyconza_2014/README.md

 ![](static/img/eon.png)
 ![](static/img/pyconza.png)

+### Background
 The talk will be presented using the IPython Notebook in presentation mode and aim to introduce these tools and explore some practical interactive examples.

+### Contents
 Some of the topics covered in the talk are listed below:

 IPython Notebook basics: